Bussiereg/ft_irc/README.md

     /invite: invite a user to a channel.
     /kick: eject a client from the channel.

+## Configuration

+The server can be configured using a configuration file named server.conf in the /config folder.

 ## Chatbots

 We implemented two chatbots